-MUSC 7370X Introduction to Music Technology

-45 hours; 3 credits

-Introduction to an array of available software for the creation, documentation, and instruction of music.
+MUSC 7370X Introduction to Music Technology 45 hours; 3 credits Introduction to an array of available software for the creation, documentation, and instruction of music.
 Designed for any graduate musician interested in computer-based tools to enhance musical life and career.
 Topics include digital audio, MIDI, music notation, music on the Internet, presentation of one's work, and pedagogical tools.
 Prerequisite: Matriculation in a graduate visual, media, or performing arts program; or permission of instructor.

-MUSC U7371G Computer Music I

-45 hours; 3 credits

-Fundamentals of computer use in music composition.
+MUSC U7371G Computer Music I 45 hours; 3 credits Fundamentals of computer use in music composition.
 Techniques of additive synthesis.
 Chowning frequency modulation, waveshaping.
 Completion of a short work is required.
 Computer facilities are available for student use.
 (Not open to students who have completed Music 737G.)

-MUSC U7372G Computer Music II

-45 hours; 3 credits

-Application of digital signal processing techniques to music composition.
+MUSC U7372G Computer Music II 45 hours; 3 credits Application of digital signal processing techniques to music composition.
 Computer analysis of sound and speech, digital filtering techniques, computer speech synthesis.
 Completion of a short work is required.
 Computer facilities are available for student use.

-MUSC 7373X Building Electronic Music Instruments

-45 hours; 3 credits

-In this course students learn how to design, program, and build their own electronic music instruments and installations, including both hardware and software.
+MUSC 7373X Building Electronic Music Instruments 45 hours: 3 credits In this course students learn how to design, program, and build their own electronic music instruments and installations, including both hardware and software.
 Topics include essentials of electronic circuits, interfacing them with computers, and instrument programming.
 Although the focus is on music, many aspects of the course topics are also applicable to interactive electronic art and theater.
 Prerequisite: MUSC 7372 or PIMA 7741, or permission of instructor.

-MUSC 7380X Jazz Arranging

-45 hours; 3 credits Practical work in scoring for various jazz ensembles.

-Prerequisite: permission of the director.
+MUSC 7374X Computer-Assisted Music Composition 45 hours; 3 credits Introduction and exploration of methods employed by composers and sonic artists to devise work using the computational power of computers.
+Students learn algorithmic techniques and use them to create new pieces.
+Prerequisite: Permission of director.